icgc-dcc/dcc-docs/docs/submission/guide/ega_file_validation.md

 | raw_data_repository | code '1' for EGA |
 | raw_data_accession | Currently accepts: EGA Study (EGAS), Dataset (EGAD), Experiment (EGAX), Sample (EGAN), Run (EGAR), and File (EGAF) accessions.

+### Where to get the EGA File Accession:

+[EGA][3] provides a **Sample_File.map** mapping file which includes mapping information between a sample identifier and the EGA File Accession ID.
+For released EGA datasets, this mapping file can be found in the EGA dataset metadata tarball downloadable from the EGA website.
+For example for a given EGA dataset: https://ega-archive.org/datasets/[EGA Dataset Accession ID], click on "Download Metadata" (Note: You must log into EGA to do this).
+This will download a file [EGA Dataset Accession ID].tar.gz.
+Once decompressed, the mapping file can be found at  [EGA Dataset Accession ID]/delimited_maps/Sample_File.map.
+Please submit the EGA File accession ID(s) for each sample ID in your DCC submission.

+If the metadata for a given EGA Dataset has not been released and is not available via the website (and therefore cannot be downloaded as a tarball file), please contact EGA HelpDesk at [ega-helpdesk@ebi.ac.uk][2] who will provide data submitters with the Sample ID to EGA File Accession ID mapping information.

+*We strongly encourage ICGC member projects to start this process early as it may take time to gather and validate your data submission.*

 ### Examples of valid 'raw_data_accession' when 'raw_data_repository' is 'EGA':

 | Description | raw_data_accession |